 The Best Mortgage Rates Among Michigan Lenders

-Educated consumers should keep in mind that interest rates alone won't capture all the factors that might impact your borrowing experience.
-Customers should also take into account other qualities including customer service, unique terms and closing fees.
-To help you better evaluate lenders in different categories, we've distilled our top picks for the best mortgage lenders on a variety of characteristics, based on how well they matched up to borrower needs in key areas.
+Interest rates alone won't capture all the factors that might impact your borrowing experience.
+You should also consider qualities like customer service and closing fees.
+To help you better evaluate lenders in different categories, our top picks for the best mortgage lenders look at a variety of characteristics and how well they match up to different borrower needs.
 We looked at every dimension of a lender, ranging from the transparency of their rates to the variety of terms they offer.

 Best Mortgage Lender for First-Time Homebuyers: The Huntington National Bank